Frequently asked questions about supplementary materials

 We require two letters of recommendation from teachers who have taught you in major academic subjects (science, social studies, mathematics, a foreign language or English) and we will accept up to four letters through the Common Application.
 Please note that if you are considering a Bachelor of Science degree or the Program in Liberal Medical Education, at least one of your recommendations should come from a math or science teacher.

 In our experience, the required counselor recommendation and two teacher recommendations provide all we need to make a thoughtful, informed admission decision.
 However, if someone has unique knowledge of certain strengths or accomplishments that would not be addressed in the required recommendations, you are welcome to have another person write on your behalf.
-You may submit up to four teacher recommendations through the Common Application.
-Supplementary letters of recommendation from other sources cannot be submitted through the Common Application and should be sent directly by the recommender.
-Please have your recommender send their letter by email to [email protected] or fax to 401-863-9300.
+In addition to the required recommendations, you may also request one optional recommendation through the Common Application if you choose to do so.
+Additional supplementary letters of recommendation from other sources beyond this cannot be submitted through the Common Application and should be sent directly by the recommender.
+In these cases, please have your recommender send their letter by email to [email protected] or fax to 401-863-9300.
 Be sure to ask your recommender to include your full name, date of birth and high school in their letter, so that we can match the letter to your application.

 For the overwhelming majority of applicants, your academic records and the support of your recommenders will provide all the information we need.
 If you think an accomplishment is particularly relevant you may choose to submit an abstract describing a science or math research project, or creative writers might send a few carefully selected pieces (or excerpts).
 As a general rule, we favor quality over quantity in an application.